 - Relationship with the Jewish and wider community

 - Promoting the school and its provision

 A Jewish ethos is of course at the core of what we offer to all our students, irrespective of their faith background.
-Our Head of Jewish Studies, Sagi Yechezkel is responsible for the learning and promoting our ethos and values through both an enriching, dynamic curriculum and a variety of extra curricular events.
+Our Head of Jewish Studies, Sagi Yechezkel is responsible for the learning and promoting our ethos and values through both an enriching, dynamic curriculum and a variety of extra-curricular events.

-Mr Paul Staniland is the school finance director and senior administration officer.
+Manjit Hare is the school finance director and senior administration officer.
 He is responsible for setting and monitoring the school budget, preparing monthly management accounts, submitting returns to funding bodies, purchasing of goods and services, oversight of the external examination procedures and the general administrative non curriculum services in the school.